Report and Recommendations from the Commissioner of Education Regarding

 STATE BOARD OF EDUCATION: ACTION

-SUMMARY: This item will present the report and recommendations from the commissioner of education that instructional materials offered for adoption be placed on the conforming list, be placed on the nonconforming list, or be rejected.
-The Midcycle 2010 Proclamation instructional materials will be used by school districts and open-enrollment charter schools beginning with school year 2010-2011.
-Midcycle 2010 Proclamation programs that were submitted for adoption include Mathematics, Technology Applications, and Languages Other Than English.
-Recommendations will also be made regarding manufacturing standards and specifications.
-In January 2010, the board postponed action on this item until March 2010.
+SUMMARY: This item will present the report and recommendations from the commissioner of education that instructional materials offered for adoption be placed on the conforming list, on the nonconforming list, or be rejected.
+The Midcycle 2011 Proclamation instructional materials will be used by school districts and open-enrollment charter schools beginning with school year 2011-2012.
+Midcycle 2011 Proclamation programs that were submitted for adoption include Career and Technical Education.
+Recommendations will also be made regarding correction of factual errors to be required in adopted materials.

 STATUTORY AUTHORITY: Texas Education Code (TEC), §§31.022, 31.0221, 31.023, and 31.024.

 PREVIOUS BOARD ACTION: House Bill (HB) 188 passed by the 80th Texas Legislature in 2007 included a requirement that the State Board of Education (SBOE) adopt rules for a midcycle review and adoption of instructional materials.
 Amendments to 19 Texas Administrative Code (TAC) Chapter 66 adopted in November 2007 included §66.22, Midcycle Review and Adoption.
-The SBOE instructed Texas Education Agency (TEA) staff to survey publishers and other prospective participants to determine the level of interest and to guide the planning of the adoption.
-At the May 2008 meeting, TEA staff presented the results of the survey to the SBOE.
 At the July 2008 meeting, the SBOE granted approval to proceed with the midcycle review and adoption.
-A draft of Midcycle 2010 Proclamation was presented to the SBOE for discussion in November 2008.
-The Midcycle 2010 Proclamation was issued by the SBOE in January 2009.
-In January 2010, the board postponed action on this item until March 2010.
+The Midcycle 2011 Proclamation was issued by the SBOE in March 2010.
+At the April 2011 meeting, the SBOE adopted six products as conforming under the Midcycle 2011 Proclamation.

 PUBLIC AND STUDENT BENEFIT: Publishers and other organizations will have an opportunity to introduce instructional materials that were not available when a subject’s materials were last purchased, without having to wait for the completion of the full adoption cycle.
 Texas schools will have additional instructional materials available to them.